A natural John Deere hobbyist, I am learning and researching about the various models and sharing my tractor findings.

 The downsides aren't really regarding the tractor itself but are more to do with it being such a well-known, reliable but discontinued product.
 It is pretty darn difficult to find one for sale (which is understandable, as people will just want to hold on to it).
 Moreover, finding replacement parts can be difficult and sometimes jaw-droppingly expensive.

 John Deere 318 Specs

-Just a quick run down on the specifications of a 318 (for a more detailed overview, please be sure to take a look at the video review just below) the 1986 factory built (i.e unmodified) John Deere 318s tended to have a 4.5 gallon (17.0L) capacity with a 1.2 gallon (4.5L) hydraulic system.
-The Onan B43G 18 horsepower, 2 cylinder, 4 valve engine runs on a 12 volt battery.
+The 1986 factory-built (i.e. unmodified) John Deere 318s tended to have a 4.5 gallon (17.0L) capacity with a 1.2 gallon (4.5L) hydraulic system.
+The Onan B43G 18 horsepower, 2 cylinder, 4 valve engine runs on a 12-volt battery.

 - 36" hydraulic 2 blade mower deck

 - 46" hydraulic lift 3 blade mower deck

 - 50" hydraulic lift 3 blade mower deck